gtronset/beets-filetote/README.md

 to Filetote around Python3 conventions, linting, and typing in order to promote healthier code and easier maintenance.

-Filetote encompasses all fonctionality that _both_ `copyfilertifacts` and `extrafiles` provide, and then some!
+Filetote strives to encompass all fonctionality that _both_ `copyfilertifacts` and `extrafiles` provide, and then some!

 [`copyfilertifacts` plugin]: https://github.com/adammillerio/beets-copyartifacts
 [`extrafiles` plugin]: https://github.com/Holzhaus/beets-extrafiles